Tabernacle societies

-The Tabernacle Societies were lay Eucharistic Adorative associations within Roman Catholic parishes, principally in America and Australia, forming part of the Archassociation of the Eucharist under the guidance of the Association of Perpetual Adoration of the Blessed Sacrament.
+The Tabernacle Societies were lay Eucharistic Adorative associations within Roman Catholic parishes, principally in the United States and Australia, forming part of the Archassociation of the Eucharist under the guidance of the Association of Perpetual Adoration of the Blessed Sacrament.

 History

-The Association of Perpetual Adoration of the Blessed Sacrament and of work for poor churches was founded in Brussels, Belgium by Anne de Meeûs, the eldest daughter of the Belgian Minister of Finance Count Frederic de Meeûs.
+The Association of Perpetual Adoration of the Blessed Sacrament and of work for poor churches was founded in Brussels by Anne de Meeûs, the eldest daughter of the Belgian Minister of Finance Count Frederic de Meeûs.
 The foundation of the sisterhood grew out of an initial call to restore the parish church at Ohain, Belgium.
-That church's fittings were totally worn out after fifty years of official neglect following the invasion of Belgium by the French Directory in 1792, followed by an unsympathetic government under Napoleon and King William of the Netherlands.
+That church's fittings were totally worn out after fifty years of official neglect following the invasion of Belgium by the French Directory in 1792, followed by an unsympathetic government under Napoleon and King William II of the Netherlands.
 In 1843 Mlle de Meeus, then twenty years of age, at the request of the rector visited the sacristy of the church near their chateau and other churches.
 She conceived the idea of an association with the object of adoration of the Blessed Sacrament by persons willing to undertake to make monthly an hour of adoration, and to give yearly an offering for the benefit of poor churches.

-The original foundation was set up in 1844 in workshops belonging to the Church of Our Lady on the Zavel (Notre-Dame on the Sablon).
+The original foundation was set up in 1844 in workshops belonging to the Church of Our Lady of Victories at the Sablon.
 The sisterhood rapidly outgrew its location.
 The Association of Perpetual Adoration and Work for Poor Churches was organized in 1848 under the direction of Rev. Jean Baptiste Boone, S.J., and through the generosity of the foundress' childhood friend, the Baroness d'Hoogvorst (née Countess of Mercy-Argenteau), re-located to the Convent Van Maerlant on the Rue des Sols/Stuiversstraat.
 By 1851 the Association had the approval of the bishops of Belgium.